OctopusDeploy/docs/docs/deploying-applications/automatic-deployment-triggers.md

 ### Can I choose a Release that hasn't been deployed yet?

 Yes!
-You can configure anÂ [Auto Deploy Override](/docs/home/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides.md) to override the default automatic deployment behavior.
-This is really useful for scenarios likeÂ [Immutable Infrastructure](/docs/home/guides/elastic-and-transient-environments/immutable-infrastructure.md) orÂ [Deploying to transient targets](/docs/home/guides/elastic-and-transient-environments/deploying-to-transient-targets.md).
+You can configure an [Auto Deploy Override](/docs/home/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides.md) to override the default automatic deployment behavior.
+This is really useful for scenarios like [Immutable Infrastructure](/docs/home/guides/elastic-and-transient-environments/immutable-infrastructure.md) or [Deploying to transient targets](/docs/home/guides/elastic-and-transient-environments/deploying-to-transient-targets.md).

 ### Octopus is choosing the wrong Release, can I force it?

 Yes.
-If Octopus is calculating the wrong release for a particular situation you can configure anÂ [Auto Deploy Overrides](/docs/home/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides.md) to force automatic deployments to use a specific release for a specific environment/tenant.
+If Octopus is calculating the wrong release for a particular situation you can configure an [Auto Deploy Overrides](/docs/home/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides.md) to force automatic deployments to use a specific release for a specific environment/tenant.

 ### Can I be notified of Automatic Deployment events (like blockages or failures)?

 Yes you can!
-By configuringÂ [Subscriptions](/docs/home/administration/subscriptions.md) you can be notified by email or use web hooks to create your own notification channels.
+By configuring [Subscriptions](/docs/home/administration/subscriptions.md) you can be notified by email or use web hooks to create your own notification channels.
 You can even use web hooks to code your own recovery behavior based on your specific situation.

 ### Can I include disabled machines in my automated deployments?